-The Sue Milos Holiday Joy Program (formerly the Holiday Joy Program) has been renamed in memory of Sue Milos, one of the original donors to the program.
+The Sue Milos Joy Program (formerly the Holiday Joy Program) has been renamed in memory of Sue Milos, one of the original donors to the program.
 Sue passed suddenly from an aggressive cancer in 2022.
 Sue was a dedicated wife, mother, and grandmother who also taught autistic children.

-The Sue Milos Holiday Joy Program helps teens and adults with disabilities achieve their goals.
+The Sue Milos Joy Program helps teens and adults with disabilities achieve their goals.
 We identify individuals in need and coordinate with community members to help meet these needs.

 Our main purpose is meeting needs that support people's ability to independently engage with the world, pursue their dreams, and ultimately give back to the community.